songyahui/Timed_Verification/paper/Response.md

 Sorry about the confusion.
 The validation here refers to the correctness of our forward verifier.
-The experiments is about the efficiency of our implementation.
+The experiment is about the performance of our implementation.

 ---

 ###  To Reviewer B

 #### Q1.
-The significant overlap with the work in [Song & Chin 2020].
+The a significant overlap with the work in [Song & Chin 2020].

 The major overlapping parts are:
 1. they both integrate arithmetic constraints with